How to use your blood sugar meter as a fuel gauge

 You could even use this approach to make sure you don’t overdo the refuelling and keep the insulin load of your meals such that your blood sugar doesn’t go over say 120 mg/dL (or 6.7 mmol/L).
 A blood sugar level above this is a sign that your liver glycogen stores are full and spilling over into your bloodstream.

 Some people find that they tend to eat less overall when intermittent fasting compared to trying to eat numerous ‘small’ meals.
 Saint Augustine wisely said:

 I think this also applies to our meal timing and portion sizing.

-In the study Adherence to hunger training using blood glucose monitoring: a feasibility study the researchers found that participants did much better when they set their own personalised blood glucose target rather than waiting until their blood glucose levels reached some optimal target before eating.
+In the study Adherence to hunger training using blood sugar monitoring: a feasibility study, the researchers found that participants did much better when they set their own personalised blood sugar target rather than waiting until their blood sugar levels reached some optimal target before eating.